 “Axel, wait for it to start,” Riley muttered, pushing my arm back down.

-The baby faced dude, on stage, pointed my way.
-“Someone’s keen.”
+The baby faced dude on the stage pointed my way as he voiced, “Someone’s keen.”

 “I’m starting the bidding at twenty-five,” he announced.

 My brows lifted with surprise.
 “Twenty-five dollars?
 What a bargain.”
 I raised the paddle in the air.